Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The parts of a polynomial function

-A polynomial function has the form
+A Bold text startpolynomial function Bold text Endhas the form

 It may be helpful to search the internet for tutorials explaining the “parts of a polynomial”.